ProfilePic

 4. Access equity in your home

-If you have enough equity in your home, you may be able to refinance and take out cash from the new loan.
-By refinancing your home with a larger loan amount, you can pay off your current mortgage and keep the difference.
-Then use that cash to pay off higher-interest debt, cover large expenses like college or a wedding, pay down credit card debt, or make home improvements so that you fall in love with your home all over again.
+If you have enough equity in your home, you can refinance and take out cash from the new loan.
+Refinancing your home with a larger loan means you can pay off your current mortgage and keep the difference.
+Then, use that cash to pay off higher-interest debt, cover significant expenses like college or a wedding, pay down credit card debt, or make home improvements so that you fall in love with your home all over again.

 5. Drop the PMI